The third round of Brexit negotiations has ended with "no decisive progress" on the key issues, EU chief negotiator Michel Barnier says.

 Under current EU rules, only the EU can do that for the states in the customs union.

-Before the haggling over trade ties, the EU says there must be significant progress in three key areas: citizens' rights, the Northern Ireland border and the UK's exit - or "divorce" - bill.
+Before the haggling over trade ties, the EU says there must be "sufficient progress" in three key areas: citizens' rights, the Northern Ireland border and the UK's exit - or "divorce" - bill.

 The current absence of customs posts on the Northern Ireland border does mean, however, that trade is intertwined with those priorities.